ThePrez/ServiceCommander-IBMi/README.md

 To avoid collusions with other backend worker jobs, leave the necessary gaps between ports.
 For instance, if your application uses three ports, specify the backend worker jobs 3 ports apart.
 For instance, `cluster: 8000, 8003, 8006, 8009`.

-### Cluster mode methodologies
+#### Cluster mode methodologies

 There are two methodologies that can be used for the load-balancing activity:

 1. **http**: This methodology has more customization options (for instance, microcaching, handling http headers, "sticky" sessions, etc) but only works with the http protocol.
 To enable, you must manually edit the "cluster.conf" file that is created when your service is first started.
 2. **stream** _(default)_: This methodology has less overhead than 'http', but also has fewer configuration options.
 However, it works with most protocols.

-### Cluster mode advanced configuration
+#### Cluster mode advanced configuration

 More advanced configuration can be achieved in one of two ways:

-**Defining `cluster_opts` in the service configuration** _NOT YET SUPPORTED_
+##### Defining `cluster_opts` in the service configuration

-**cluster.conf**
+This is _NOT YET SUPPORTED_

+#### cluster.conf

 When a service is first started in cluster mode, a `cluster.conf` file is created in the service's working directory.
 Cluster mode is built on top of nginx, and this file is the nginx configuration file.
 Once `cluster.conf` is created, you can feel free to edit it in any way that is supported by nginx.
 For instance, this example:

 - uses the **http** methodology for load balancing
 - Enables 10-second request caching
 - Enables a `/tablesorter` directory for serving static content